About Ray Cassidy & SEO

 From Drifter, Through Teaching to SEO

-My secondary school was Chelmsford Technical High school at Chelmsford in Essex.
+Where does this tale start?
+I did secondary school at Chelmsford Technical High school down in Essex.
 I left “The Tech” in 1977, without the faintest idea what I would do with my life.
 Ironically, the one thing I said I would never do, was become a teacher… and just look at what I’ve been doing for the last 30 years!

-I worked for a year as a building labourer with the same firm as my old dad.
-After being introduced to fellwalking in my last year of school, I discovered climbing along the way, during an otherwise exceptionally tedious year of digging trenches and tamping concrete bases.
-The depressing repetition of that job was probably responsible for my growing love of the outdoor adventurous lifestyle; though my adventures were in a fairly minor key.
+I worked for a year as a building labourer with the same firm as my old fellah.
+A pal introduced me to fellwalking in the last year of school and I discovered climbing soon after.
+That was thanks to “Bob” Maeslyn Jones who sadly passed away before I was ever able to catch up with him and thank him for getting me out of the Dunmow version of “the straight and narrow”.
+The year of building work was an exceptionally tedious year of digging trenches and tamping concrete bases.
+The depressing repetition of that job was probably responsible for my growing love of the outdoor “nearly adventurous” lifestyle; though my adventures were in a fairly minor key.

 A chance view of an advert at the back of a climbing magazine resulted in me attending college in Durham for a Teacher’s Certificate in Outdoor Education.
 I studied at Bede College purely to get my climbing subsidised and learn the other outdoor stuff.
 It’s sad but true!
 In due course college finished and I was shocked to discover that I was a qualified teacher.

-Now teaching jobs in the classroom were not really my thing so I messed about on building sites again for nearly a year and then found some outdoor instructor jobs.
-My first of these was at a small centre near Barmouth in mid Wales, right on the edge Snowdonia National Park.
-This gave us all greater access to the mountains, the surf but most especially the rock climbs of this great area.
-As that summer placement came to an end, I moved back north to Durham to find work in my girlfriend of the time.
-Luckily a job came up at Wooler in Northumberland and I spent a fairly happy year in that stark but beautiful area.
+Now, teaching in the classroom wasn’t really my thing; so I messed about on building sites again for nearly a year and then found some outdoor instructor jobs.
+The first of these was at a small centre near Barmouth in mid Wales, right on the edge Snowdonia National Park.
+This gave all of us instructors greater access to the mountains, the surf but best of all- the rock climbs of this great area.
+As that summer placement came to an end, I moved back north to Durham to find work near my girlfriend of the time.
+Luckily a job came up at Wooler in Northumberland and I spent a fairly happy year in that stark but beautiful county.

-followed by a mini expedition to Mount Kenya the following year where we were lucky enough to climb both the Ice Window Route and the Diamond Couloir via the headwall.
+That trip was followed by a mini expedition to Mount Kenya the next year where we were lucky enough to climb both the Ice Window Route and the Diamond Couloir via the headwall.
+There was some damn good rockclimbing there as well, though we did get repelled from the start of our bifg rock objective by unexpected stonefall in the mist!!

-The chance to work in Outdoor Education for a proper salary presented itself in 1986 and so I seconded to our county’s outdoor education section.
-4 years of near bliss were marred by niggling minor injuries which stopped me climbing hard, but gave me the time to take notice of other people such as my family and the ladies!!!
-I was unable to spin out this placement any longer and I decide to change track into teaching juniors.
+The chance to work in Outdoor Education for a proper salary presented itself in 1986 and so I was seconded to our county’s outdoor education service.
+4 years of near bliss were marred by niggling minor injuries which stopped me climbing hard, but gave me the time to take notice of other activities and people such as my family and the ladies!!!
+I was unable to spin out this placement any longer than the four years that I had enjoyed and I decide to change track into teaching juniors.

 However this was the only way that I could see to put my IT skills to gainful employment.
 I quickly discovered that on-line earning has less to do with IT than mindset.
 With my mind, set in porridge, progress was non existent and money evaporated at a frightening rate.
 I thought that I had some grasp of how much of a challenge it would be, but as always the real difficulties with far greater than even my slightly cynical view anticipated.
 At first, my reaction was very negative about the failures and mistakes but each project presented me with another learning curve which slowly gave me the tools that I would need for progress.
 As I slowly climbed out of my self perpetuating fug, I began to see a pattern in the way successful online entrepreneurs were generating income.